Marsupial lawn

 Marsupial lawns are portions of land where the soil moisture is much higher than in the vegetation surrounding it.
-These high moisture levels create lawns that attract a large number of grazing by marsupials.
+These high moisture levels create lawns that attract a large amount of grazing by marsupials.
 Commonly found in Tasmania, the lawns function as habitats for local animals.

-Background/History
+Background/history

 Similar turfs have been discovered in New Zealand that are maintained by small mammals such as rabbits or sheep.
 Similar patterns of feeding and use have been recorded in both New Zealand and Tasmania.
 These lawns are also similar to the famous mammalian lawns of Serengeti.
 In Tasmania, the lawns form sporadically within woody landscapes as well as sheltered areas along the coast.
 They are found at altitudes ranging from alpine to coastal, and are often associated with wetlands.

 Marsupial lawns are also frequently found behind dunes along the eastern coast.
 Coastal shores are often lined with tea-tree, banksias, and eucalypts, marshes and marsupial lawns in sheltered areas where mud can slowly accumulate.
 The lawns can only evolve from constant grazing.
 The Bay of Fires is a common tourist area for visitors to view the various land structures and forms, including marsupial lawns.

 Along with their habitats in woody forests and behind sand dunes, indigenous marsupials patrol domestic lawns nightly.
 The animals chew off any growth in the grass from the previous night.
 Fire risk is reduced by this frequent trimming, and the soil remains fertilized and conditioned by fecal matter the marsupials leave behind.
 Many farmers have found that using the marsupials to aid their plants works great.
 They allow the marsupials to come in at night and trim grasses in their gardens.
 This also reveals weeds or other shrubs, making extraction of unwanted plants easier.
 The marsupials leave vegetables and fruits alone while focusing only on eating grass.
 While this may be beneficial to crop farmers, others are frustrated with constant efforts to keep marsupials out of their grass cattle pastures.
 Expensive fencing and repair to keep marsupials out of pastures has caused much controversy.

 Marsupial lawns have become home for many of Tasmania's animals, marsupials in particular.
 The most prevalent of these animals in the lawns are known as the Big Five.
 They are the forester kangaroo, the Bennett's wallaby, the Tasmanian pademelon, the common wombat, and the Tasmanian devil.